libevent/libevent/README.md

 ## Cmake (General)

-The following Libevent specific Cmake variables ar as follows (the values being the default).
+The following Libevent specific Cmake variables are as follows (the values being the default).

 ```